How much practice should I do?

 How old do you have to be to start playing the piano?

-Experience has shown me that it is better to wait until a child is able to sit comfortably at the piano and not overstretch their hands in a 5 finger position.
-They also need to be able to read.
-Some piano teachers do start children earlier than this, but in my opinion it is more important to give children access to music making as young as possible and allow their musicianship skills to develop.
-Kodaly lessons and being a member of one of the many excellent children’s choirs in London provides invaluable musical development in an accessible and fun setting, and gives the student a headstart once they are ready to start piano lessons.
+You can’t start exposing children too early to the amazing world of music and music-making.
+However, in my experience it is better to wait until a child can read and is able to sit comfortably at the piano and not overstretch their hands in a 5 finger position, before commencing piano lessons.
+Kodaly lessons and/or being a member of one of the many excellent children’s choirs in London provides invaluable musical development in an accessible and fun setting, and gives the student a head-start once they are ready to start piano lessons.
 There is no upper age limit on learning the piano.

 If you have any further questions please click on this button to contact me: